Abelian varieties not isogenous to Jacobians over global fields: Introduction

-As a stepping stone to our main theorem, we first prove the following:
+As a stepping stone to our main theorem, we first prove the following (which is sufficient for the case of the Torelli locus):

-\begin{theorem} Let $k$ be a finite field, and $g>1$.
-Let $D\subset\Ag/k$ be a divisor.
-Let $F=\ol{k(t)}$.
-There exists an $F$-valued point of $\Ag$ which is not isogenous to any $F$-points of $D$. \end{theorem} The heuristics offered in \cite{ananthjacob} suggest that Theorem \ref{thm:main} is strongest possible theorem that is true in positive characteristic; namely, that $\ol{k(t)}$ is the smallest algebraically closed field over which one can expect the existence of an abelian variety not isogenous to any point on $D$.
+\begin{theorem} Let $F=\ol{\F_p(t)}$, and $g>1$.
+Let $D\subset\Ag/\F_q$ be a divisor, where $q$ is a power of $p$.
+There exists an $F$-valued point of $\Ag$ which is not isogenous to any $F$-point of $D$. \end{theorem} The heuristics offered in \cite{ananthjacob} suggest that Theorem \ref{thm:main} is the strongest possible theorem that is true in positive characteristic; namely, that $\ol{\F_p(t)}$ is the smallest algebraically closed field over which one can expect the existence of an abelian variety not isogenous to any point on $D$.

-Of course, one may formulate the above theorem instead in terms of curves contained in $\Ag$ by using the familiar translation between curves and function fields.
+Of course, one may instead formulate the above theorem in terms of curves contained in $\Ag$ by using the familiar translation between curves and function fields.